-

 1905

-Emily Paterson starts visiting patients at Gladesville Mental Hospital.
-Invites them to her place in Rockend for concerts and afternoon tea.
+Stride’s story begins with Emily Paterson, who begun visiting patients at Gladesville Mental Hospital.
+She invites them to her place in Rockend for concerts and afternoon tea.

 1907

-Emily Paterson calls meeting to found the After Care Association of NSW – now Stride.
-Later that year, forms its first constitution with the primary aim of helping ex-hospital patients find somewhere to live and work.
+Emily Paterson calls a meeting to found the Aftercare Association of NSW – now Stride.
+Later that year, it formed its first constitution, with the primary aim of helping former hospital patients find somewhere to live and work.

 1928